Composers Datebook®

 Births

-• 1632 - Italian composer Giovanni Battista Vitali, in Bologna;
+• 1632 - Italian composer Giovanni Battista Vitali, in Bologna

-• 1864 - American music publisher Gustave Schirmer, Jr., in New York City, son of the German-born music publisher Gustave Schirmer, Sr.
+• 1864 - American music publisher Gustave Schirmer, Jr., in New York City, son of German-born music publisher Gustave Schirmer, Sr.

-• 1915 - French composer Marcel Landowski in Prêt L'Abbé (Finistère);
+• 1915 - French composer Marcel Landowski in Prêt L'Abbé (Finistère)

-• 1939 - Brazilian composer, conductor and pianist Marlos Nobre, in Recife;
+• 1939 - Brazilian composer, conductor and pianist Marlos Nobre, in Recife

 Deaths